Poecilotheria rufilata

 Poecilotheria rufilata, also known as the red slate ornamental, reddish parachute spider, Travancore slate-red, or rufus parachute spider, is an arboreal tarantula.
 It is endemic to South Western Ghats of India.
-It is classed as "endangered", threatened by habitat loss and smuggling for the pet trade.
+It is classed as an "endangered" species, threatened by habitat loss and smuggling for the pet trade.

 Description

 The female is larger than the male, with a body length of about 8 cm, the male being at most 3.5 cm in body length.
 In measured wild-caught specimens, the longest leg of the female was up to 8 cm in total length, that of the male up to 7 cm.

-In the first and fourth pairs of legs, the ground color is yellow or green.
+In the first and fourth pairs of legs, the ground colour is yellow or green.
 The femur is also yellow or green proximally, ending with a black part and a thin yellow or green band.
 The tibia is yellow or green.